 ...And still, the helpful ones step forward to let me know just how nuts I am and don't I want to reconsider?
 No, I think I know what I'm doing; and even if I don't, the experience of failure is liable to be informative if it doesn't prove deadly.

 When I applied for disability, everyone around me (aside from The Wife and children.
 And my attorney) was convinced I just needed to get back to work.
 Certain that I just needed to get back on that horse.
 None of them noticing that I had been getting back on that horse for more than a decade already and could no longer hold the reins of breadwinner any longer if I wanted to be here to see my children grow up.
 How could they?
 They were not me.

 So I let it go, because my children and The Wife were more important than my desire to be successful in architecture.
 Were more important than mere financial gain.

 I well and truly do sit and watch the wheels go round and round these days.
 I have little else to fill my time, and the newshound that I have always been will not let me simply ignore the machinations of the society that continues to grind on around me, like the calliope on the merry-go-round.

-This introspection brought to you courtesy of this week's Freethought Radio tribute to John Lennon.
-I had forgotten how much beautiful music John made during his short life.
+This introspection brought to you courtesy of this week's Freethought Radio tribute to John Lennon (yes, I am an atheist.
+I don't talk about it much) I had forgotten how much beautiful music John made during his short life.
 Were that he was still here watching with us.
 I would love to get his insights on the world today.